Data-driven customer segmentation

 A weight-loss program had much success bringing in consistent revenues with a solution targeting women but could improve churn and wanted to know which new audiences would drive growth moving forward.
 After collecting attitudinal data from CEO Analytics surveys, they uncovered prioritized attitudes by segment towards weight loss.
-This was accomplished in a manner of weeks.
+Tue accomplished this in a manner of weeks.

-This allowed them to align content around the important values of new more profitable segments.
-With a fraction of the marketing budget, they were able to create social media ads with specific messaging around the proven factors that covert.
+This allowed them to align content around the important values of new, more profitable segments.
+With a fraction of the marketing budget, they created social media ads with specific messaging around the proven factors that covert.

-To address the problem of lapsed customers, a common problem in this industry, the insights informed the creative team’s win-back campaigns.
+The insights informed the creative team's win-back campaigns to address lapsed customers' problems, a common problem in this industry.
 The content to address churn emphasized key points on social media: 1.
 Fits into your lifestyle, 2.
-Uses the power of the mind and 3.
+Uses the power of the mind, and 3.
 Achieves fast results.

 B2B Use Case Example:

 The primary buyer persona from the research showed Marketing VP followed by the CEO within the marketing technology space.
 The audience segments are nurtured differently because they have different needs and motivators.
 We uncovered similar behavior between the two segments- their daily rituals of consuming information in the morning, especially Forbes.
 Our customer data platform takes individual profile information, considers the value-driving customer segments, cross-references it with geographic data to help determine the timing of appropriate morning email communications and afternoon social media ads pushed through our marketing automation platform.